undeadinu/mobileapp/docs/running-android-ui-tests.md

 ### How to run UI tests for Android

 There's only one dependency: having an actual already built and signed APK.
+The tests won't run on an unsigned apk.
-It doesn't matter if the APK** is from a debug, release or adhoc build, it just have to be signed.
+It doesn't matter if the APK** is from a debug, release or adhoc build, it just has to be signed.

-Why?
-It doesn't work otherwise.
-Further explanations why is like might be added at some point.

 #### How to sign
-For release builds, our Bitrise process uses a step to sign it, but I don't think we should run UI tests on release builds.
-(Except by the Google-related tests, if we ever do them)
+For release builds, Bitrise has a step to sign the apk, but I don't think we should run UI tests on release builds.
+(Except for the Google-related tests, if we ever do them)
 For adhoc and debug builds, any keystore would do and we can safely use the default android debug keystore for UI tests, which can be found on a secret folder inside your home folder if you have the SDK installed (either by having Android Studio, Xamarin, or just the Android SDK installed in your machine)

 For adhoc and release builds, you can grab them from the latest builds on Bitrise.
 For debug builds, you'll need to archive a debug build.

-Save this:
+Debug keystore information (MacOS):
 - Path: `~/.android/debug.keystore`
 - Alias: `androiddebugkey`
 - Store password: `android`